There are many new people tuning in every day who don't know that.

 The United Nations did.

-Now, about about Turkey, the Turkish group behind this flotilla is called the Turkish Foundation for Human Rights and Freedom and Humanitarian Relief, or the IH.
+Now, about Turkey, the Turkish group behind this flotilla is called the Turkish Foundation for Human Rights and Freedom and Humanitarian Relief, or the IH.

 They want to overthrow the Turkish government and impose Sharia law in Turkey.

-The IHH, by the way, this Turkish group was behind the millennium bomber in 2000.
+The IHH, by the way, this Turkish group was behind the Millennium Bomber in 2000.

-Uh, hit the news wires a couple days ago.
+It hit the news wires a couple days ago.

-Washington's unprecedented backing for a UN resolution for a nuclear-free Middle East that singles out Israel, has both angered and deeply worried the Jewish state.
+Washington's unprecedented backing for a UN resolution for a nuclear-free Middle East that singles out Israel has both angered and deeply worried the Jewish state, although officials are cagey about openly criticizing their biggest ally.

 This is the French news agency, by the way.